People Smart - Interpersonal Intelligence

 smugglers, have taken the most in bribes, about $11 million.

-obtain a little temporary safety deserve neither
+essential liberty to obtain a little temporary safety deserve neither

 "Man must exist in a state of balance